ombori/grid-docs/grid-signals/react-app-integration.md

 ## useGridSignals
-Use this hook if your app is built from `omg app create` template, or is using `@ombori/ga-settings`.
+Use this hook if your app is built from the `omg app create` template or is using `@ombori/ga-settings`.

-It initializes the Grid Signals instance using the application settings.
+This will initialize the Grid Signals instance using the application settings.
 Under the hood, it uses `@ombori/ga-settings` to automatically get the required Grid Signals parameters for initialization.

 You can only start invoking any other functions when Grid Signals is ready.